bastianhs/Tucil3_13522034/README.md

 3. Input the end word.
 4. Choose the algorithm.
 5. Click the **Search** button.
 6. The result will be displayed on the right side.
+   The result is also displayed in the terminal.
+   Note:
+   If the result is not displayed, it means there is no path from the start word to the end word.

 ## Author
 Bastian H. Suryapratama